This has got to be my hardest diet experiment yet.

 Due to the steady use of ketones throughout the day.
 People report a more consistent and higher level of concentration.
 No more sugar roller-coasters!
 I wonder if this is just the result of the (usually) associated calorie restriction/fasting and bulletproof coffee that is popular amongst high-fat dieters.

 Not something I'm interested in personally, research I've found isn't actually very promising.
-A lot of studies include calorie restriction or exercise.
-Even when isocaloric an argument could be made that any weight loss is due to the adaption phase.
+A lot of studies include calorie restriction or exercise and even when isocaloric, an argument could be made that weight loss is due to the adaption phase.

-I've personally noticed improvements to sleep quality (more on that bellow) but don't take my word for it here is an article explaining the effects certain foods have on sleep.
+I've personally noticed improvements to sleep quality (more on that below) but don't take my word for it here is an article explaining the effects certain foods have on sleep.

 I suppose this is a subjective one but this diet can create some insane cravings.
 Note this is coming from someone who has tried raw vegan and exclusively powered food!

 Coming from a high-carb background I might be biased against any use of oils and large amounts of fats.
 Do your own research, if you dare.

 I'm sure some people would be surprised (even by a vegetarian ketogenic diet) but a vegan ketogenic diet is not only possible but perhaps even healthier - the usual tactic to enter ketosis is incredibly high amounts of animal products like egg, bacon and butter.
-Cholesterol and trans-fat heaven (not including the steroids and pharmacueticals etc. in animals these days).
+Cholesterol and trans-fat heaven (not including the steroids and pharmaceuticals etc. in animals these days).
 Vegan ketosis involves sources of fat such as nuts, seeds and avocados.